IntentArchitect/Docs/articles/getting-started/tutorials/create-a-sample-app/02-create-a-petclinic-csharp/create-a-petclinic-csharp.md

 ## Add Operations to the Service

 - Right-click on the `OwnerRestController` element and click the `Add Operation` option.
-- Give it a name of `getOwners` and set the return type to `OwnerDTO`.
+- Name it `getOwners` and set the return type to `OwnerDTO`.
 - In the properties pane on the right:
   - Ensure `Is Collection` is checked.
   - Change the `HTTP Verb` to `GET`.

 > [!WARNING]
-> If you find that the list of DTOs from the `DTOs` package do not show in the list of available types, save your work, navigate to another designer/screen (such as the Domain) then navigate back to the Services designer.
+> If you find that the list of DTOs from the `DTOs` package does not show in the list of available types, save your work, navigate to another designer/screen (such as the Domain), then navigate back to the Services designer.

 <p><video style="max-width: 100%" muted="true" loop="true" autoplay="true" src="videos/services-add-get-owners.mp4"></video></p>

 - Right-click on the `OwnerRestController` element and click the `Add Operation` option.
-- Give it a name of `addOwner` and leave the return type blank.
+- Name it `addOwner` and leave the return type blank.
 - Right-click the `addOwner` element and click the `Add parameter` option.
 - Give the parameter a name of `dto` and set its type to `OwnerCreateDTO`.
 - In the properties pane on the right: